JoeTester1965/GsmRuStillThere/README.md

 ## Survey

-Two scans are made, one to get the RTL error offset and the next the GSM base stations proper.
+Two scans are made, the first to get an accurate RTL error offset and the next the GSM base stations proper.

-Note: This script creates start.sh used below.
+This script then creates *start.sh* to allow capture of IMSI data.

-Note: A "gain" value of 40 in survey.sh worked best for me, you may need to change this.
-With this value, rx power as indicated by the output file scan.txt needed to be greater than 200000 for consistent decoding, you may need to edit "power_threshold" in survey.sh to reflect your environment as well.

 ```console
 bash ./survey.sh
 ```
+Note: A **gain** value of **40** in *survey.sh* worked best for me, you may need to change this.
+With this value, for me, rx power as indicated by the output file *scan.txt* needed to be greater than **100000** for consistent decoding.
+You may need to edit **power_threshold** in *survey.sh* to be either larger or smaller to reflect your environment.
+Alternativly if you are comfortable with bash scripts, run with a small power threshold then edit *start.sh* manually after it has been created by *survey.sh*.

 ## Scan

-Note: If you want to use networked receivers edit start.sh and add --args=rtl_tcp=a.b.c.d:1234 etc as appropriate.

-To start collecting IMSIs (will be put into imsi.csv):
+This script loops through all found base stations gathering IMSI data from each one for 5 minutes into *imsi.csv*.

 ```console
 sudo bash ./start.sh
 ```

+Note for advanced users: If you want to use a networked or specific USB RTL SDR receiver other than the default one edit *start.sh* and add **--args=rtl_tcp=a.b.c.d:1234** etc to the **grgsm_livemon_headless** command lines as approporiate.

 To stop collecting press Control-C then: